syncfusion-content/windowsforms-docs/WindowsForms/Edit/File-Sharing-and-Stream-Handling.md

 #### Parsing Modes

 Edit Control supports several modes of text parsing which can be specified to the ParsingMode property by using the TextParsingMode enumerator.
-The default value of the ParsingMode property is set to PartialParsingNoFallback.
+The default value of the ParsingMode property is set to PartialParsingNoFall back.